Palatine Bridge, New York

 Palatine Bridge is a village in Montgomery County, New York, United States.
 The population was 796 at the 2020 census.
 The name refers to the community's location in a region settled by Palatine Germans.
 The village is in the town of Palatine.

 History

 Palatine Bridge was settled in 1723.
-A bridge across the Mohawk River here built in 1798 gave the community its name.
+A bridge across the Mohawk River here built in 1802 gave the community its name.
 The village was incorporated in 1867.

+The 1802 bridge was a single uncovered wooden arch 330 feet long, and collapsed in 1807.
+A new one built from the same lumber was built in 1808, this time a covered bridge resting on 3 stone piers.
+This bridge was swept away by a flood in 1822 and was replaced the same year, but was lost to another flood and replaced in 1833.